How Improper Belt Tension Can Damage Your Bearings

 industrial conveyor belt tension

-Bearings on belt-driven machinery are vulnerable to damage and failure due to incorrect belt tension.
-For optimal performance and longevity, belts must be tightened to certain specifications.
 In this article, we will look at how improper belt tension can strain and damage your equipment, how to use a belt tensioner gauge, and how to adjust belt tension with a belt tensioning tool.

 Why Improper Belt Tension is Detrimental

-What Happens if the Belt Is Too Tight?
+What Happens If the Belt Is Too Tight?

-What Happens if the Belt Is Too Loose?
+What Happens If the Belt Is Too Loose?

 A loose belt can also lead to premature failure of the belt itself, as well as the bearings.
 For this reason, it’s important to watch out for common signs of a loose belt to avoid belt slippage and misalignment.
 These signs can include:

-• Belt squealing during start-up
+• Squealing or chirping noises during start-up

 Maintaining proper belt tensions with regular inspections and maintenance is imperative to prevent these problems.